KowalczykEmil/bookRental/README.md

 # Book_Rental
-Application written in Java, used JDBC to connect with MySQL and Swing/AWT to make GUI.
+Application written in Java, used JDBC to connect with MySQL and Swing to make GUI.
 The application can be used from the console and GUI.

 Features included in the application: